phaustin/a301_students_eoas/notebooks/week10/rainrate.md

 ### Radar Liquid water precipitation

 The model carries cloud water (droplets too small to precipitate) and liquid precipitation (falling rain drops).
-If you compare the figure below with the temperature pertubation plot in {ref}`week10:temperature_perturb` you can see that the cool perturbations line up with evaporating precipitation below the freezing level.
+If you compare the figure below with the temperature pertubation plot it looks like the the cool perturbations may be lining up with  evaporating precipitation below the freezing level.

+The red bands are missing data where the radar algorithm couldn't infer a precipitation content.
+That makes the spike at 450 km a little suspect.

 ```{code-cell} ipython3
 vmin=0